 She is admitted to practice in Virginia (1990), South Carolina (2008), United States District Court for the District of Puerto Rico by examination (1996), United States District Court for the Eastern District of Virginia (1996), United States District Court for the District of South Carolina (2008), United States Court of Appeals for the First Circuit (1997), United States Court of Appeals for the Eleventh Circuit (2004), and United States Court of Appeals for the Fourth Circuit (2018).

-Ms. Durand has twenty-eight years of litigation experience serving as trial counsel for both the defense and plaintiffs in complex civil litigation, medical malpractice defense, civil RICO and other commercial litigation, often dedicated to litigation in Puerto Rico.
+Ms. Durand has thirty-one years of litigation experience serving as trial counsel for both the defense and plaintiffs in complex civil litigation, medical malpractice defense, civil RICO and other commercial litigation, often dedicated to litigation in Puerto Rico.
 She has participated in a variety of cases from state entity tobacco civil RICO actions on behalf of Puerto Rico, Oklahoma, Massachusetts, Hawaii and Washington state, to personal injury, pharmaceutical and medical device cases, class action matters, as well as developing foreign cases against Ford and Firestone to be tried in the United States, including cases from Venezuela and Mexico.

 Ms. Durand came to South Carolina from San Juan, Puerto Rico where she had worked as the primary local counsel in the Commonwealth of Puerto Rico’s Attorney General action against the tobacco industry, Rossello v.
 Brown and Williamson Tobacco Corp. et al. In addition to taking on the case against the tobacco industry, she practiced law for two and one half years in Puerto Rico, specializing in civil rights litigation, employment discrimination, product liability litigation, medical malpractice defense, personal injury, appellate practice before the First Circuit and other commercial litigation.
 She is admitted by examination to the United States District Court for the District of Puerto Rico.
 Prior to living and working in Puerto Rico, she practiced as a litigator in northern Virginia, where she is a member of the bar, and in the District of Columbia, focusing primarily on health-care-related litigation.